 Tip #1 Busy Moms Building Online Businesses

-It took about 3 months, but I finally started earning money through my blog and it occurred to me that the reason a lot of people never start is because they think it’s too complicated.
+It took about 3 months, but I finally started earning money through my blog and it occurred to me that the reason a lot of people never start is that they think it’s too complicated.
 I know I certainly did!

 I wrote a 7-day free email course called Busy Moms Building Online Businesses.
 Over the 7 days course participants learn: